ghost683/CurriculumVolantino/README.md

  - Unexpected or malformed parameters are not considered and not was considered errores.
  - the source file was stored in webroot/flyers_resources. the path is used as constant in FlyersUtils for example purpose only.

+## Security consideration
+ - for example purpose only, i diabled all kind off security token like csrf.
+ - for enable access to a local simple frontend, i enable CORS origin from every domain (*).